+- Your Co-Payment for services provided by a participating provider for the following tests performed in an outpatient facility will be \$100 per test:

+- a.
+CT or CAT scan;

+- b.
+MRI;

+- c.
+PET scan; or

+- d. nuclear cardiac scan.

-- Your Co-Payment for diabetes education program services provided by a physician who is a participating provider and who is not a specialist will be \$20.
-This Co-Payment will not apply toward the satisfaction of any deductible. - Your Co-Payment for specified transplants (heart, liver, lung, combination heart-lung, kidney, pancreas, simultaneous pancreas-kidney, or bone marrow/stem cell and similar procedures) determined to be medically necessary and performed at a designated CME or BDCSC will be the same as for participating providers.
+- Your Co-Payment for infertility services (diagnosis and testing for finding out about it) will be 50% of the maximum allowed amount.
+Infertility treatment is not covered.

+- Your Co-Payment for specified transplants (heart, liver, lung, combination heart-lung, kidney, pancreas, simultaneous pancreas-kidney, or bone marrow/stem cell and similar procedures) determined to be medically necessary and performed at a designated CME or BDCSC will be the same as for participating providers.
 Services for specified transplants are not covered when performed at other than a designated CME or BDCSC.
 See UTILIZATION REVIEW PROGRAM.

-NOTE: No Co-Payment will be required for the transplant travel expenses authorized by the claims administrator in connection with a specified transplant performed at a designated CME.
+NOTE: No Co-Payment will be required for the transplant travel expenses authorized by the claims administrator in connection with a specified transplant performed at a designated CME or BDCSC.
 Transplant travel expense coverage is available when the closest CME or BDCSC is 75 miles or more from the recipient's or donor's residence.